michelgrootjans/playing_with_projections/java/README.md

 By default the eventstream is retrieved from the server.
 In case of network problems run the application with the spring profile fs.
-Add -Dspring.profiles.active=fs to your VM Options
+To your VM Options add
+>-Dspring.profiles.active=fs

 There are different streams of events.
 If no stream is specified the system will default to zero.
 The stream id is taken as the first argument pass to the application.
-Add 1 to the program arguments.
+Add the stream id (0,1,2) to the program arguments.